-Fall Monitoring 2021
+Fall Monitoring 2022

 It is important to note that some subwatersheds had very few sites monitored, and not every school that participated reported data for each water quality parameter.
 Hence, these results may not fully represent the overall health of each subwatershed.
+Please note chemical data are not available from Coolidge Elementary School or Hamtramck High School.